OpenNTF/Web-UI-Prototyping-Toolkit/README.md

 A recent node & npm build installed and available on the PATH (aka the shell can resolve the node and npm commands)

 ## Prereqs for the install
-- You need to run Mac OS X or Linux
+- You need to run Mac OS X, Linux or Windows
-- Windows is not supported yet
 - Download node.js from http://nodejs.org/download/

 ## Tutorials